mark-dce/vagrant-ubuntu/README.md

 function as a Vagrant box.
 The intent is to provide a consistent clean base to run additional Hydra deployment scripts against.

-You are encouraged to look at the file `vars.sh` to modify the configuration to best suit your needs.
-In particular, take note of the location of the ISOs (which aren't include in the git repository):
+You are encouraged to look at *#Set Variables* section of the *build_box* script to modify the configuration to best suit your needs.

-    INSTALLER="./isos/ubuntu-12.04.4-server-amd64.iso"
+In particular, take note of the location of the ISOs (which are not included in the git repository):

+    INSTALLER="./isos/ubuntu-12.04.5-server-amd64.iso"
     GUESTADDITIONS="./isos/VBoxGuestAdditions.iso"

-Assumptions have been made about the location of the VM location as well:
+Assumptions have been made about the location of the VM folder as well:

-    VM_HOME="${HOME}/Documents/workspace/_no_backup/VirtualBox\ VMs"
+    VM_HOME="${HOME}/Documents/workspace/_no_backup/VirtualBox VMs"

+Please change this to reflect the configuration on your local system.